antogaro/garpictures_SD/README.md

 ### How to Build

-Running this problem is fairly simple :
+Running this project is fairly simple :
  ```
  git clone https://github.com/Huntonion/Garpictures/
  ```